-The Executive Program in Social Impact Strategy is a noncredit, non-degree, master's level certificate program.
-At program completion, students who have completed all program requirements will receive a signed certificate from the University of Pennsylvania School of Social Policy and Practice.
+The Executive Program in Social Impact Strategy is a non-credit, non-degree, master's level certificate program.
+At program completion, students who have completed all program requirements will receive a signed certificate from the School of Social Policy and Practice at the University of Pennsylvania.
 Alumni of the Executive Program for Social Impact Strategy are eligible to complete the Master of Science (MS) in Nonprofit Leadership (NPL) in an accelerated format.